microsoft/fabricrtidemos/grafana_server_telemetry_demo/readme.md

 ![image](https://github.com/user-attachments/assets/2ed5294c-1bfc-4396-a2f4-49e4ecccf9cd)

 Select to add a new connection and then add the connection details for the Event Hub we created earlier.
-For the Shared Access Key Name and Key, reference the values we created above for the Event Hub SAS key.
+For the Shared Access Key Name and Key, reference the key values we created above for the Event Hub SAS Policy.

 ![image](https://github.com/user-attachments/assets/91299630-c32b-4d7f-9d42-1b11bcc1a4e9)